openharmony/third_party_cangjie_runtime/README.md

 # Cangjie Runtime and Cangjie Standard Library

-The high performance and development efficiency of the Cangjie language stem from the collaborative design of its underlying runtime and standard library: the ​​Cangjie runtime​​ serves as a lightweight and efficient foundational engine, managing core resources like memory and threads during program execution; while the Cangjie programming language library​​ provides common functions and tools, laying a solid groundwork for developers to build application features.
+In the Cangjie programming language, program execution relies on the capabilities of both the runtime and the standard library.
+The ​​Cangjie runtime​​ serves as a lightweight and efficient foundational engine, managing core resources like memory and threads during program execution; while the Cangjie programming language library​​ provides common functions and tools, laying a solid groundwork for developers to build application features.

 ## Cangjie Runtime